Frequently Asked Questions

 Why is this data better than competitors?

 The majority of tags on the market will use the visitor IP address to resolve the company of the user and scan their database for employees of that company - further removing you from the actual buyer.
 The Untitled ID Tag resolves the specific individual that visited your website, along with the personal and company attributes associated with that person.
-The data assets behind the Untitled ID Tag are updated on a monthly basis to ensure high quality and up-to-date identity resolutions
+The data assets behind the Untitled ID Tag are updated on a monthly basis to ensure high quality and up-to-date identity resolutions.

 How is the Untitled ID visitor data assembled and validated?